PASSOVER IN CHAMPAIGN-URBANA: Where to Shop and Where to Find a Seder

 There’s so much to consider when preparing for the holiday: where to buy Passover food in Champaign-Urbana?
 How do I find ritual items, such as a seder plate, to put on my Passover seder table?
 And my favorite – where to go for a seder when you don’t want to make one?
 We’re here to help!

 Where to buy Passover seder supplies (non-perishable variety):

 The best local resource for seder supplies is the Sinai Temple Gift Shop Passover Showcase.
-Items for sale include: seder plates, haggadahs (the book used during the seder service), kiddush cups, matzo boxes, hostess gifts, and lots of fun stuff for kids.
-After a two-year hiatus, the showcase returns!
-Mark your calendars for the Passover Showcase to be held Sunday mornings in April – April 3 and April 10 – in the West Lobby of the synagogue, located on West Windsor Road.
+Items for sale include: seder plates, haggadahs (the book used during the seder service), matzo boxes, hostess gifts, and lots of fun stuff for kids.
+Some items are practical – others are downright silly.
+Matzah print oven mitts?
+You got it.
+Mark your calendars for the Passover Showcase to be held Sunday mornings on March 26 and April 2 — in the synagogue, located on West Windsor Road.
 Anyone is welcome to shop.